Henryrjh/GATGNet/README.md

-# GTAGNet
+# GATGNet
-This is the official code for GTAGNet.
+This is the official code for GATGNet.
 ## Requirements

 ```python==3.8```